-There are several possibilities to protect your trade mark abroad: Your can register directly in the country of interest or at a regional trade mark office (e.g., European Union Intellectual Property Office (EUIPO), in Alicante), or you can register internationally through the so-called Madrid System.
+There are several possibilities to protect your trade mark abroad: you can register directly in the country of interest or at a regional trade mark office (e.g. European Union Intellectual Property Office (EUIPO) in Alicante), or you can register internationally through the Madrid System.

 For an international registration you must first register your trade mark in Switzerland.
 Don’t miss the priority deadline: if you plan to register your trade mark for other countries using the Swiss priority date, we recommend that you apply for the international registration at the same time as the national registration (or, within 4 months at the latest).

 Harmonisation and partial revision of guidelines as of 1 July 2023

 Conference on Intellectual Property & Sustainability at the University of Geneva

 Symposium: "Best practices in the fight against counterfeiting & piracy – NFTs not your cup of tea?
 Well, they should: NFTs as a new way of fighting counterfeiting and piracy"